SPhillips1337/AI_interview_assistant/PLAN.md

 - Backend: PHP endpoint that reads configuration from `.env` and forwards requests to either Ollama (local or remote) or OpenAI.
 - Security: API keys live only in `.env` (never committed).
 - Developer experience: Can run locally via PHP built-in server.
 Minimal dependencies (Bootstrap/jQuery via CDN).
+- **Conversation History:** A separate page (`history.php`) that displays a timeline of all conversations.
+- **Dig Deeper with Perplexica:** Allows users to send a response to a Perplexica instance for further research.
+- **Conversational Memory:** Remembers the last few turns of the conversation to understand follow-up questions.
+- **Topic Recognition:** Analyzes the conversation history to identify the main topic, displayed in a separate tab on the history page.
+- **Conversation Report Generation:** Generates a downloadable HTML report summarizing the conversation, including a full transcript and identified keywords.
+- **Topic Word Cloud:** Analyzes the entire conversation history to generate weighted topic data suitable for a word cloud visualization.
+- **Streaming LLM Responses:** LLM responses are streamed to the user in real-time, improving perceived performance.
+- **Responsive Navbar:** A responsive navigation bar has been added for easy navigation between the main pages.

 ## Assumptions
 - The user will use Windows 11 voice assist to input text into the textarea (client-side).
 The app does not perform speech recognition — Windows handles that.